datatogether/website/content/activities/rescuing.md

 The social phenomenon of data rescue is largely a response to the precariousness of a centralized web.
 With decentralized technologies people do not have to put their faith into any individual entity or location to house their data.
 Moving to new, safer locations or replicating it across many locations is an easy operation to carry out if you are using decentralized approaches.

 ## Examples of Communities Rescuing Data
+_Please suggest additions for this list by submitting issues [on github](https://github.com/datatogether/website)_

-- TODO: GeoCities
+- GeoCities
-- TODO: Data Rescue (climate data): Canadian (2007?), ClimateMirror, DataRefuge, Azimuth, EDGI
+- Government Data Rescue (climate data): Canadian (2007?), ClimateMirror, DataRefuge, Azimuth, EDGI
-- TODO: Soundcloud
+- Soundcloud